rajaravindp/pySparkPikachu/README.md

 # pySparkPilot
-PySpark Project: Demonstrating Data Analysis and Processing using Apache Spark RDDs
+PySpark Project: Demonstrating Data Analysis and Processing using Apache Spark RDDs - Part I

 The code showcases a myriad of pyspark ops performed on studentData dataset available down in the codebase.